mattma/docs/javascript/es6.md

 12. Class

 It is a representation of an object.
 It forms the blueprint, while an object is an instance of a class.
 Behind the scene, JS create a constructor function, and manipulate prototype properties on them, like what we did in ES5, no change.
+Classes support prototype-based inheritance, super calls, instance and static methods and constructors.

 ```js
   class Language {